 |Additional Information |

-Georgia Power has improved access to the Oliver tailrace area on the North Highland impoundment.
-Access to the new addition is located just off the Columbus River Walk trailhead next to Oliver Dam and City Marina.
+Georgia Power has access to the Oliver tailrace area on the North Highland impoundment.
+Access is located just off the Columbus River Walk trailhead next to Oliver Dam and City Marina.

 Generating schedules and lake level information is available by calling Georgia Power at 706-317-6000.